cinolu-software/cinolu.org/README.md

 ## License

 Add your license here (e.g., MIT).
 If the repository has an organizational license file in the root, the client inherits that license.

----

-If you'd like, I can also:

-- add a short developer Quick Start section with exact pnpm/ng commands for SSR build steps,
-- draft a CONTRIBUTING.md and CODE_OF_CONDUCT.md,
-- or scaffold GitHub Actions CI for builds and tests.